 The Trustee will in any case review this SIP at least every three years and immediately following any significant change in investment policy.
 The Trustee will take investment advice and consult with the sponsoring employer over any changes to the SIP.

-Name Signature Date Neil C H Tointon Chairman ALTSL Original signed by Neil C H Tointon 23 August 2023
+Neil C H Tointon Signed by Neil C H Tointon Chairman ALTSL